Page Nav

 Frequently Asked Questions

-Q: What's the recommended down payment for a car?
+Q: What’s the minimum down payment for a house?

-Q: Can I use gift money for my down payment?
+Q: Can I use gift funds for my down payment?